Certificated Enforcement Agency

 A Certificated Enforcement Agency visited my address with regard to a PCN debt and no one was home – what should I do?

 Phone them straight away using the number in the letter that was left at your address.
 We also recommend that you also seek independent legal advice.

 I have just received a Certificated Enforcement Agency letter relating to a PCN but I am sure I have paid it – what should I do?

 Contact them with proof of payment.

 My vehicle has been clamped by the Certificated Enforcement Agency but I don't know anything about this PCN or debt – what should I do?

 Contact them immediately to discuss the matter and or seek independent legal advice otherwise the vehicle may be removed.

-Q9.
 Can I pay the debt by instalments?

-Q10.
-I have received a letter from the Certificated Enforcement Agency addressed to somebody who does not live at my address – what do I do?
+I've received a letter from the Certificated Enforcement Agency addressed to somebody who does not live at my address – what do I do?

 If the PCN was issued before the vehicle was sold, you are still liable for the debt.
 The warrant for the debt is enforceable against the registered keeper of the vehicle at the time the PCN was issued.